DMacMakes/dmacdocs/content/en/torrens/ise102/week6/index.md

 * Also remember to check against that and the real brief throughout the time you work on it.
 * Break a big problem into smaller problems

-## Approaching big jobs
+## Approaching big problems

-The way humans approach big jobs is simple: **break them up!**
+The way humans solve big problems is simple: **break them up into smaller problems** till we find ones we can solve. **Add up the solutions**, and you solve the big problem.

-{{< alert title="The job of a Game-Program" color= "primary_warning_danger" >}}
+{{< alert title="The Game-Program problem" color= "primary" >}}
 What you're usually getting when you download a game, say a soccer game, is **a program that, among other things, lets you play the game (soccer)**.
 It usually, but optionally, also allows you to configure the game, access statistics and more.
 It doesn't just load up and drop you into the action.

-The a game program, then **wraps up the game screen (and others) in a menu (loop)**
+A game program, at the highest level solves the problem of **wrapping up the game screen (and others) in a menu (loop)**
 {{< /alert >}}

-### Our big job
+### Our big problem

+Our game's big problem to solve is:

+> Starting up and displaying a menu _screen_ that accepts input providing access to other _screen(s)_ (slots game and related _screens_).
+>
-Our game's big job is, as with any game to **Start up and display a screen**.
-That screen has to **accept input**, providing access to other screen(s) (slots game and related screens).
-Finally, if the user chose to exit, that has to happen.
+> Finally, if the user chose to exit, that has to happen.

-A big job needs an owner or a lead.
+A big problem needs someone to solve it, and they usually need help.

-`int main()`, our main function, is the lead on our job.
-It'll be splitting up the work and handing out jobs to its own underlings.
-They'll be functions too.
-You can see why we talked about them as sub programs.
+`int main()`, our main function, is the lead problem solver on our job.
+It can't handle the whole problem, so it breaks it into separate smaller problems, which it can hand off to other functions.

-### Medium sized jobs

-First, we break our big job down to medium sized jobs that, done in some order, will achieve the big job.

-Let's look at a flowchart of our game, and maybe a picture.
+### The screens

+Let's have a look at the _screens_ that our program will have, before we get into how to get to them.

-(image of screens in program)
-(image of pokies, credits list in a program)
+(image of screens in program.. plus a flowchart) (image of pokies, credits list in a program)

-//Menu, Slots Game, Credits.

-If it were a real online gambling game we'd expect it to take user money in, and returns winnings or the remains of their money (if any).

-1. Display a menu screen that allows a player to make a choice.
-Use that choice data, show more screens or, if the player choice to quit, exit.

-Notice the relationships between the jobs are important: what input do these medium jobs need, and what do they produce?
-Each job should probably take some input from the job before it, and output its own.
-A chain that leads from start to finish.

-3. Continue breaking down the

-Each of these medium jobs, and the smaller ones, and the very small ones below that: each are just ways of talking about involved tasks in the _abstract_.
+### What are _screens_?

+We're in fuzzy territory.
+They're not literal surfaces of literal monitors.

+It basically means **a section of our program**, and what that section would display on screen.

+It's a bit.. _abstract_.

+## We need to talk about abstractions.

+Lot's of things we're talking about are _abstractions_, and we need a way to think about that.

 {{< alert title="Definition: Abstraction" color= "primary" >}}
-An abstraction is just the most minimal, top level simplification of something.
+An abstraction is just the most minimal, top level simplification of a an idea, or system, or type of thing.

+Abstraction lets us evoke detailed, complex things in a word or two: _Job_, _fruit_, _computer_,_game_, _memory_, _city, _car_, _meal_, _loop_, _company_.

-Abstraction lets us talk about detailed, complex things in a simple way.
-A 'computer', a 'fruit', a 'car', all have a great deal going on but if you bring them up in conversation people have a crystal clear notion of what you're talking about, even if it might take from hours to years to explain them in great detail.
+All those are complex things you can spend forever explaining, but if you bring them up in conversation people have a crystal clear notion of what you're talking about.

-More examples: 'student', 'company', 'ecosystem', 'game controller", 'loop', 'program', they're all abstractions.

-Abstraction, in this sense, is **the reduction of a complex system or idea to its general properties and interface**.
+Importantly, an abstraction isn't a single instance of thing. **A _car_ is an idea.** Your mum's 2008 White Range Rover is an individual thing
 {{< /alert >}}

+**The power of an abstraction**:
+* We can talk about it at a high level:
+  * what it can do, what problem it solves, what it requires, what it produces.
+* Then we can **combine abstractions** to solve bigger problems!
+  * Go somewhere: Car plus driver plus gps.
+  * Learn programming: University course plus computer plus effort over time.

 ### Exercise: Spot the abstractions